Christina-Love-dev/community-needs-assessment-assistant/README.md

 4. Claude analyzes response patterns
 5. Generate a downloadable community assessment report

+## Example Data

+This repository includes a sample community survey dataset for testing the application workflow.
+The data is fictional and included only for demonstration purposes.

 ## Design Approach

 The tool uses a human-in-the-loop approach.
 Users define the research purpose and select relevant survey data while Claude assists with analysis and synthesis.